 The TMJs may hurt if they aren’t in the right position to fully rest when the jaw is closed.
 Injury or birth defects may be to blame, but a misaligned bite is a common cause.
 When top and bottom teeth don’t fit together like a puzzle when the mouth is closed, the TMJs can’t rest.

-A stroke can cause jaw control problems that interferes with chewing foods
+A stroke can cause jaw control problems that interferes with chewing and swallowing foods

 The lower jaw, lips, and tongue work together to move food around the mouth so that it can be chewed.
 If any of the muscles in these areas don’t function as they should, chewing won’t be effective.